Aaron Hernandez: Family and abuse

-Hernandez was born in Bristol, Connecticut, on November 6, 1989, and raised on Greystone Avenue.
+Aaron Josef Hernandez was born in Bristol, Connecticut, on November 6, 1989, and raised on Greystone Avenue.
 His parents were Dennis Hernandez, of Puerto Rican descent, and Terri Valentine Hernandez, of Italian descent.
 As an adult, Hernandez remembered his mother throwing his father out of the house on multiple occasions, but always letting him back in.
 The couple married in 1986, divorced in 1991, and remarried in 1996.
 In 1999, they filed for bankruptcy.
 Hernandez later stated there was constant fighting going on in the home.
 Both parents would be arrested and involved in crime during their lives.

 Hernandez had an older brother, Dennis Jonathan Jr., known as D.J.
 Their father pushed them to excel, including through sports, but was often abusive towards both the boys and their mother.
 The beatings Hernandez's father gave him and his brother were sometimes for no reason at all or were alcohol-related, but often came when their father believed they were not trying hard enough in school or athletics.
 Hernandez and his brother lived in constant fear of their father, but also revered him.
 Hernandez once came to school with a bruise around his eye, and his coach believed that the injury resulted from his father attacking him.
 His father once punched Hernandez's youth football coach after a dispute about coaching methods.

 Publicly, their father projected an image of someone who had some run-ins with the police but turned his life around to become a good father and citizen.
 In January 2006, when Hernandez was 16 years old, Dennis died of complications from hernia surgery.
 According to his mother, Hernandez was heavily affected by his father's death, and he acted out his grief by rebelling against authority figures.
 Those who knew him said he never got over his father's death.

 Hernandez became estranged from his mother, and largely moved in with Tanya Singleton, his older cousin.
 Following Dennis's death, the family learned that Terri Hernandez and Singleton's husband, Jeff Cummings, had been having an extramarital affair.
 After the affair became public, Singleton and Cummings divorced, and Cummings moved in with Terri.
 This "enraged" Hernandez.
 It was while he was living with Singleton that Hernandez became more involved in criminal activity.

 In a jailhouse conversation, Hernandez accused his mother, Terri, of failing to obtain medication for his ADHD, which he said caused him to struggle in school.
 In another call, he told her, "There's so many things I would love to talk to you [about], so you can know me as a person.
 But I never could tell you.
 And you're gonna die without even knowing your son."

 According to Hernandez's brother D.J., Hernandez was also sexually molested as a child.
 A teenage boy in his babysitter's house forced Hernandez to perform oral sex on him beginning when Hernandez was six years old and continuing for several years.